sivajeyabalan/java_Resources/A. Java Fundamentals/8. Sample Questions/Sample Questions.md

 What is the use of CLASSPATH variable?
 How do you assign values for PATH and CLASSPATH Variable?
 What are all the characteristic features of Java Programming language?
-In which interface we can find the definition of forEach method?
+In which interface we can find the definition of for Each method?
 When do we prefer parallel sort over serial sort?